 ‘Tap-Proof’ Or Not, Secure Messaging Capabilities Are A Good Thing

 Security vendor G-Data may have opened itself to unwanted attention from black and white hat hackers when it touted its recently launched Secure Chat messaging app as being “tap-proof.”
-But features like the end-to-end encryption, timed messages, phishing filters and other functions available in products like this and BlackBerry’s BBM Protected are precisely the sort of features enterprises need for secure mobile messaging.
+But features like the end-to-end encryption, timed messages, phishing filters and other functions available in products like this and BlackBerry’s BBM Enterprise (formerly known as BBM Protected) are precisely the sort of features enterprises need for secure mobile messaging.

 A new survey by BitGlass shows that when mobile management policies get too restrictive, employees will challenge them or reject them outright.
 The survey results are a timely reminder about the fine line to be walked between using Enterprise Mobility Management tools to securely manage mobile use and to totally control it.
 The success of your mobile strategy really depends on your willingness to embrace that distinction.

 Mobile Data Loss: It’s Not The How, But The What That Really Matters